miguendes/mnist-api/README.md

 ### Heroku

-The app is live on Heroku.
+The app has been deployed to Heroku.
+It's available on:

 https://miguel-mnist-api.herokuapp.com/